What does "You Need To Calm Down" by Taylor Swift mean?

 You need to just stop (Can you stop?)

-Like can you just not step on
+Like can you just not step on our gowns?

 You need to calm down